bluekytu/Chimney/README.md

 # Chimney
-Chimney is an open-source messaging website.
+Chimney is an close-source messaging website.